Fixing Root Intrusions in Sewer Pipes: 4 Reasons You Should Be Using CIPP

 Trees and bushes are serious about finding water sources.
 And that raw determination can cause substantial damage to anything in their path, including sewer lines.
 Homeowners who have experienced root intrusions know how serious that damage can be, and they know that fixing it can be expensive, time-consuming, and frustrating.

-So how do you fix root intrusions in sewer pipes with as little disruption as possible—and with a less shocking repair bill?
-With all the ways drain cleaning and repair companies have to choose from, it’s worth weighing the positives and negatives to determine which solution can offer the most flexible, cost-effective, and dependable outcome.
+So how should pipe repair businesses fix root intrusions in sewer pipes with as little disruption as possible, and with a less shocking repair bill?
+With all the methods drain cleaning and repair companies have to choose from, the option that covers the most needs is CIPP repair.
+With its fast, noninvasive process, fixing root intrusions is simple and effective for decades.

 Why Is It Important to Fix Root Intrusions in Sewer Pipes?